Preparing an Audio Mix for Dubbing

 Some best practises for a successful AAF are to:

-• Do not embed the AAF into the video (unless using Avid MC)
+• do not embed the AAF into the video (unless using Avid MC)

-• Visit the internet to find best settings for your editing software
+• visit the internet to find best settings for your editing software

 XML/OMF

-For the same reasons as AAF, we tend to not recommend this method.
 If you do intend to use XML or OMF, make sure to consolidate beforehand as it can get confused if files aren’t named correctly.

 Track AUDIO export

-This is the format we do recommend.
 The aim with this method is to individually export each audio track as it appears in your timeline.
 The list of which can look something like:

 • VO